hpgavin/HPGdaac/README.md

 D/A 0 data filename                        : DA-files/chirp0.dat
 D/A 1 data filename                        : DA-files/chirp1.dat
 ```
-With  with this test configuration **HPGdaac** will collect data for 66seconds, scanning the set of specified channels 100 times each second, and converting each channel voltage to digital in 0.5 micro-seconds (2000 conversions per second).
+With  with this test configuration **HPGdaac** will collect data for 66 seconds, scanning two differential-input channels, 100 times each second, and digitizing each channel voltage in 0.5 milli-seconds (2000 conversions per second).

-**HPGdaac** will scan two channels. *Channel 0* measures the voltage difference (*V*<sub>0</sub> - *V*<sub>1</sub>) between pin 0 (positive) and pin 1 (negative) and *Channel 1* measures the voltage difference(*V*<sub>2</sub> - *V*<sub>3</sub>)  between pin 2 (positive) and pin 3 (negative).
+In this example,  *Channel 0* measures the voltage difference (*V*<sub>0</sub> - *V*<sub>1</sub>) between pin 0 (positive) and pin 1 (negative) and *Channel 1* measures the voltage difference(*V*<sub>2</sub> - *V*<sub>3</sub>)  between pin 2 (positive) and pin 3 (negative).

-The "-1" for a pin indicates analog ground.
+Pin `-1` indicates analog ground.

 *Channel 0* will measure voltage differences in the range of -2.5 to +2.5 volts.
 *Channel 1* will measure voltage differences in the range of -1.2 to +1.2 volts.
-Sensor sensitivities for each channel are specified in the file snsrs.cfg (see below).
+Sensor sensitivities for each channel are specified in the file `snsrs.cfg` (see below).

 Since realtime calculations often involve user-specified constants, (like a feedback gain, for example) values for up to 16 constants may be specified.
 See documentation in the Realtime Feedback Control section, below.

 Since input-output tests are often of interest, the input to the system being tested may be specified in a file.
 The WaveShare HPADDA hardware implements a DAC8532 (2 channel, 16 bit, 5 Volt) digital-to-analog converter so two analog signals may be output with **HPGdaac**.
 A digital value of 0 corresponds to an output voltage of 0 and a digital value of (2<sup>16</sup>-1) (65535) corresponds to an output voltage of +5.000 volts.
 The output voltage increment is 5/(2<sup>16</sup>-1), about 0.2 milli-volts.
 Typical input sequences for input-output tests include frequency-sweep (a.k.a. chirp) of sinusoidal, triangular, or square waves, band limited Gaussian noise, and an impulse,  Command-line programs to create such sequences are available from the [HPGdaac-xtra](https://www.github.com/hpgavin/HPGdaac-xtra) github repository.
 These programs generate D-to-A files of integer data with values from 0 to 65535.
-It is convenient to save these files in a separate directory, e.g., DA-files.
+It is convenient to save these files in a separate directory, e.g., `DA-files`.

 ### Sensor configuration file

 The *sensor configuration filename*  may not contain spaces.

 Users may edit the first line (containing a descriptive title) and the eighth line and following lines in their entirety.
-In all other lines, users may edit the content following the colon (:).
+In all other lines, users may edit the content following the colon (`:`).

 Example sensor configuration file:

- * The 'Channel' column corresponds to the pair of Channel positive and Channel negative pins in the Test Configuration file.
+ * The `Channel` column corresponds to the pair of `Channel positive` and `Channel negative` pins in the *Test Configuration file*.
- * The 'Label'   column is a brief text description of the sensor.
+ * The `Label`   column is a brief text description of the sensor.
- * The 'Sensitivity' column is the numerical value of the volts-per-physical-unit of the sensor.
+ * The `Sensitivity` column is the numerical value of the volts-per-physical-unit of the sensor.
- * The 'V/Unit' column indicates the 'physical unit'
+ * The `V/Unit` column indicates the 'physical unit'
- * The 'DeClip' column indicates how the scaling operation will deal with clipped data
+ * The `DeClip` column indicates how the scaling operation will deal with clipped data
- * The 'Detrend' column indicates how the scaling operation will deal with biased or trending data
+ * The `Detrend` column indicates how the scaling operation will deal with biased or trending data
- * The 'Smooth' column indicates how much the scaling operation will smooth the digitized data
+ * The 'Smooth` column indicates how much the scaling operation will smooth the digitized data

 ```
 A template sensor configuration file for HPGdaac